 Quick Tips: Clean out nestboxes as soon as the baby birds fledge, or at a minimum at the end of the nesting season.
-Avoid inhaling dust/detritus!
-Dispose of the nest far away.
+Avoid inhaling dust/detritus (wear a face mask) and sanitize hands immediately after handling a nest.
+Dispose of the nest far away to avoid attracting predators.

 When to clean:

 First of all, be sure it is not an active or new nest.
 Some birds can build a nest very quickly.

 Never remove active nests of native birds!
 That is illegal.
 If, for example, you have a chickadee using a box and you want bluebirds, put up another nestbox.

 By removing nests right after fledging, or at least at the end of the breeding season for your area, you will avoid the common mistake of removing a new nest.